 Just-in-time delivery started as a management strategy tactic in the 1950s in Japan.

 Taiichi Onho of Toyota Manufacturing Co. developed the strategy to gain a competitive advantage in car manufacturing after World War II.
 The primary barrier to Japan’s success, he found, was waste.

-Toyota introduced kanban inventory management philosophies, which tie in closely with just-in-time.
+Toyota introduced kanban inventory management philosophies, which tie in closely with just-in-time delivery.
 Kanban aims to provide just enough inventory, just when you need it.
-This balancing act requires in-depth analysis of:
+This balancing act requires an in-depth analysis of:

 - How much inventory to hold at a certain time

 - When to replenish it

 Fortunately for you (and us), these just-in-time concepts spread to America and elsewhere by the late 1970s and early 1980s, and the roll forming process was ready to welcome them.